galaxie500/blog/_posts/2019-05-10-one-finger-to-rule-them-all.md

 ---
 layout: post
 title: "Game design: one finger to rule them all"
+description: I love creating games which can be played with just one touch
 tags: gamedev devlog scape gamedesign
 ---
 Nowadays, smartphones are everywhere.
 People are swiping up and down, left and right, panning in, double tapping like champions.
 What people don't want is having to use more than a single finger, god forbit a second hand just to get a task done on their device.
 Game developers such as [King](https://king.com) have taken that principle to another level for a simple reason: **Accessibility**.